 The Highlight Mode is intended for comparing closely related structures where differences are subtle but biologically relevant.
 While changes in ligand conformation are usually easy to identify using standard visualization tools, small rearrangements in the protein—particularly in and around the binding site—are often difficult to detect visually.

 Highlight Mode simplifies this analysis by allowing you to highlight, in a single click, all residues that differ from a reference structure.
 Differences can be based on sequence variations or on side‑chain movements exceeding a user‑defined RMSD threshold, making it immediately clear which regions have actually changed.
+Highlight Mode also ensures that incomplete residues, construct differences, and atom‑level discrepancies are explicitly captured during comparison.

 Typical use cases include: